Tag Archive for: cpg pr firm

 For consumer product companies, PR firm packages offer a powerful toolkit to elevate brand visibility, establish credibility, and drive consumer excitement.
 You may be able to reduce PR costs by sticking with a specific PR package with a limited scope, like some of the PR service bundles recommended above, or you may wish to have a more tailored PR strategy with a bespoke PR plan.

 These packages are tailored to the unique needs of consumer product businesses, providing strategic guidance, media relations, social media engagement, crisis management, and more.
-By harnessing the expertise of executive level PR professionals, consumer product companies can create compelling brand stories, leverage influencer partnerships, execute successful product launches, and protect their brand reputation.
+By harnessing the expertise of executive level PR professionals, consumer product companies can create compelling brand stories, leverage influenced partnerships, execute successful product launches, and protect their brand reputation.
 Embracing the services provided by PR firm packages is a strategic investment that can fuel consumer interest, foster brand loyalty, and propel consumer product businesses to new heights of success.

 If you’re a smaller consumer brand, it might feel impossible to compete with the big guys.
 But according to Nielsen, in the United States “manufacturers outside of the top 100 have contributed to 52% of their region’s annual fast moving consumer goods (FMCG) growth,” that’s an incredibly promising trend for any consumer product, from skincare to cannabis.
 But the challenges to increasing market share aren’t imagined.
 In some categories, especially consumables, over 50% of consumers have no brand preference.
 This underscores the importance of small, independent CPG brands to invest in branding with awareness and loyalty strategies.
 Neilsen IQ has done some fantastic research for small, independent DTC and CPG brands.